-If you enter through the main entrance of the store (which is actually the back), kids can use their very own VIP entrance and pose with a statue of Benjo (a frog).
+If you enter through the main entrance of the store (which is actually the back by the parking lot), kids can use their very own VIP entrance and pose with a statue of Benjo (a frog).
 Benjo also offers a fall magic event, with magicians visiting from all over the world.
 It’s definitely a fun place to visit in Quebec City – your kids will definitely remember it!

-Families wondering what to do in Quebec City will definitely want to visit the lower city during your trip.
+Families looking for family attractions in Quebec City will definitely want to visit the lower city during your trip.
 It’s home to many popular shops and restaurants in the city, along with several museums (including the Musee de la Civilisation).
-As the name implies, it is located below the main part of the old city, and you can either take the stairs or ride the Funiculaire, an inclined glass elevator that travels up and down between the upper and lower cities (for $2.50 per person).
+As the name implies, it is located below the main part of the old city, and you can either take the stairs or ride the Funiculaire, an inclined glass elevator that travels up and down between the upper and lower cities (for $3 per person).
 Of course, I’d recommend walking down and taking the Funiculaire up – it’s a LOT of stairs.

 Kid Friendly Hotels in Quebec City